The Ark (Prince Edward Island): The Background

 The PEI Ark was constructed during a wave of environmentally green Architecture across the globe.
 The social trends that created the interest in green architecture like the Ark; included the youth movements in the 1960s, the global activism in the 1970s, and the ongoing tension of the Cold War.
 The biggest contribution was the OPEC oil crisis of 1974, which began from a Cold War-era oil embargo.
 The Canadian government became interested in alternative sources of energy.
 A public discussion began about human environmental impacts, and food production drove the concept for the Ark, which was meant to demonstrate the viability of alternative energy and sustainable living practices.

 The Design

-The New Alchemy Institute was in charge of the project, and had already commissioned one similar building, in a farmstead in Cape Code.
-The PEI Ark was an attempt to create a sustainable building (similar to the Cape Code Ark) in an environment known for having very harsh weather.
+The New Alchemy Institute was in charge of the project, and had already commissioned one similar building, in a farmstead in Cape Cod.
+The PEI Ark was an attempt to create a sustainable building (similar to the Cape Cod Ark) in an environment known for having very harsh weather.
 The New Alchemy Institute wanted to test passive design strategies in winter conditions.

 Architects David Bergmark and Ole Hammarlund of Solsearch Architects were hired to design the building.
 They gave the building a spatial vision that wove together modern building techniques with ecological systems.
 The building was a precursors to modern green design.